 - ½ teaspoon cinnamon

-- 100 g/ 3.5 oz/ ¾ cups + 1 tablespoon ground hazelnuts
+- 100 g ground hazelnuts 3.5 oz/ ¾ cups + 1 tablespoon

 - icing sugar

-- Place the flour and sugar in the food processor.
+- Make the pastry: Place the flour and sugar in the food processor.
 Pulse shortly to mix.
-Add the cold and cubed butter and the egg yolks and process shortly until you obtain some big crumbs of dough.
-Turn the mixture on the working surface, knead lightly to form a ball, wrap this in plastic foil.
+Add the cold and cubed butter and the egg yolks and process shortly until you obtain some large dough crumbs.
+Turn the mixture on the working surface, knead lightly to form a ball, wrap in plastic foil.

 - Preheat the oven to 180 degrees Celsius/ 350 degrees Fahrenheit.
-Butter a casserole form, 30x20 cm/ 12x8 inches.
+Butter a casserole dish of about 30x20 cm/ 12x8-inches.